-Try this meatloaf recipe once, and you’ll never use another again!
+Try this once, and you’ll treasure this recipe forever!

 A loaf made entirely of meat.
 What’s not to love?
 (Vegetarians are excused 😉)